Installation and Software Setup¶

-Once you have logged on to the VDI, you can add a desktop shortcut to Digital Earth Australia.
+Once you have logged on to the VDI, you can install Digital Earth Australia.

-From the Applications menu in the top left of the screen, choose System -> Terminal.
+From the Applications menu in the top left of the screen, choose System Tools -> Terminal.

 In the terminal window run the command:

-You can then launch Jupyter Notebooks, with the Digital Earth Australia environment preconfigured, by double-clicking the icon.
-From within this environment you can access the notebooks from the User Guide below, or create your own notebooks to work with Digital Earth Australia.
+You can then click this icon to launch Jupyter Lab with the Digital Earth Australia environment preconfigured.
+From within this environment you can access the notebooks from the User Guide, or create your own notebooks to work with Digital Earth Australia.

 Shutting Down VDI¶